In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is emotional intelligence.

 Models of emotional intelligence

 Different models of emotional intelligence characterize it as an innate trait, a learned ability, or a blend of both.
+There are various psychometric tests that measure different things based on the model they’re associated with.

-Is it a valid construct?
+Is EQ a valid construct?

 Overall, it sounds like an interesting example of a concept from the field of psychology that has exploded into pop psychology without waiting to see if there is actually a strong grounding for it.
 The take-home message, though, is that emotional intelligence, as measured by any number of different kinds of tests, isn’t as clearly an actual thing as cognitive intellectual capacity, as measured by IQ.